vinnybod/SponsorMonitor-GCP/README.md

 Since setting up SponsorMonitor requires you to go through all the steps necessary to get a working [Sponsorware](https://github.com/sponsorware/docs) setup going within Github, we're killing 2 birds with one stone: after you finish setting SponsorMonitor up, you'll have everything you need to get started releasing software under this model and as bonus points you'll have automated the process of adding your sponsors to their appropriate Github Organization team.

+# GCP Fork

+This fork is made to run on [Google Cloud Functions](https://cloud.google.com/functions) for those that prefer serverless.

 # Table of Contents

 - [SponsorMonitor](#sponsormonitor)